Let’s face it. Baltimore sucks at recycling.

-We recruited nearly 100 homes of Westport, Mt.
-Winans, and Lakeland (Westport) for the 12-week pilot.
+We recruited nearly 100 homes for the 12-week pilot.
 We also hired five residents, known as Block Captains, to collect the data.
-In the first month, the Block Captains would weigh trash cans to get an average of how much trash each home produced weekly.
+In the first month, the Block Captains weigh trash cans to get an average of how much trash each home produced weekly.
 At the end of Month 1, we held two workshops on the history of Wheelabrator, its dangerous health impacts, and our solutions for a better future.
 (This information was also provided to Block Captains before the program began.)
 We also distributed free, 44-gallon yellow recycling bins, about 70% the size of a green trash can, and brochures listing what is and isn’t recyclable.
 For the last eight weeks, Block Captains would weigh both trash and recycling bins the days before pickup.

-By the close of the first pilot in January 2018 our 95 participating households recycled nearly 4 tons of materials in 2 months, or about 10lbs. per household per week!
-Combined, their recycling rate was 26% higher than Baltimore’s residential recycling rate.
-If everyone in Baltimore recycled at this much weekly, the city would keep over 54,000 tons of plastics, glass, paper, and metals out of the incinerator in one year.
-If Baltimore provided the entire city with 25-gallon bins for free, that cost could be paid back in four years with this level of recycling!
+By the close of the first pilot in January 2018, our 95 participating households recycled nearly 4 tons of materials in 2 months.
+Overall, Westport residents recycled 82% more per household per week (~10.2 lbs.) than the weekly household average in Baltimore City (~5.6 lbs.).
+If everyone in Baltimore recycled this much weekly, the city would keep over 54,000 tons of plastics, glass, paper, and metals out of the incinerator in one year.
+We could pay back the cost of giving away 25-gallon bins for free in under two years!

-Although the two workshops we held had the common level of turnout to most community events, those who did attend the workshops recycled 56% more per month than non-attendees.
+Although the two workshops we held had the common level of turnout to most community events (read: low), those who did attend the workshops recycled 157% more per household per week (~14.3 lbs.) than non-attendees.
 So, if everyone recycled at their rate, Baltimore City would recycle over 76,000 tons in one year!
 This shows that education can change behavior and help clean our air.
-And at this rate, the city could pay back the cost of free 25-gallon bins in about 2 years!
+And at this rate, the city could pay back the cost of free 25-gallon bins in under 16 months!